-There is but one way to really reign over men, and that is by loving them and winning their love, devotion and affection.
-History is stained with the evils and lust of the pride of men's hearts to be the "big wheel" and have dominion over people.
+There is but one way to really reign over men, and that is by loving them and winning their love, devotion, and affection.
+History is stained with the evil and lustful ambitions of men's hearts to be the "big wheel" and have dominion over people.
 Alexander the Great had a passionate desire to rule the world, and he could not even rule himself, for in a fit of anger he killed his close friend.
-Adolph Hitler had a dream of ruling the world, and he was a slave to lust and self.
+Adolph Hitler had a dream of ruling the world, and he was a slave to selfish lusts.
 Both of these ruthless men died in shame.

-We have the example of the greatest King that ever lived.
+Then there is the example of the greatest King who ever lived.
 His name was Jesus.
-He was a poor man and sought not for worldly honour and the dominion of this world.
+He was a poor man who sought not for worldly honor and the dominion of this world.
 He sought to please His Father, His God.
-He submitted to obey the Father's will and allow evil men to nail Him to a cross unjustly, and without a fair trial, and murder Him.
+He submitted to obey the Father's will, and allowed evil men to nail Him to a cross unjustly and without a fair trial.
 He did not fight back nor seek for revenge.
 He let them have their day and permitted Himself to be the victim.
-He was a perfect example of true and tender love and compassion and of humility and meekness.
-He was to have the throne of David, according to the prophecy, and He knewit.
-But He sought not to be king.
-When, after seeing how Jesus could miraculously feed them, the people sought to make Jesus a king, He withdrew Himself from them.
-(John 6:15.)
-He told Pilate that His kingdom was not of this world.
-(John 18:36.)
+He was a perfect example of true and tender love and compassion, and of humility and meekness.
+He was to have the throne of David, according to the prophecy, and He knew it.
+But He didn't seek to be king.
+After seeing how Jesus could miraculously feed them, the people sought to make Jesus king, but

+He withdrew Himself from them (John 6:15).
+He told Pilate that His kingdom was not of this world (John 18:36).

-A literal throne and physical, earthly power was not what He sought for.
-The rule He sought to have was a power to rule Himself and submit to the perfect will of God.
-He humbled Himself and became obedient unto the death of the cross.
-He emptied Himself of all the praise of men and the lust of power.
-For a reward of His obedience to God's will, Christ was resurrected from the dead and highly exalted far up above all heavens.
-He was given a name which is above every name that there ever was or ever will be.
+The rule Jesus sought was not political; rather, it was a power to rule Himself and submit to the perfect will of God.
+Because of this, He was given a name which is above every name that ever was or ever will be.
 He holds the highest position of power and authority that man could ever have.
 He truly sits on the throne that fulfills to the uttermost all that the throne of David typified.
 He has power, all power in heaven and earth.
 He will one day exert that power and destroy the present heavens and earth.
 He will bring all men back to consciousness and awareness to stand at His tribunal of judgment.
 He will judge them and reward them in righteousness.
 One day all of His enemies will be made His footstool.
-But until that time He allows His enemies to have their hay day while He sits beyond the veil in the spiritual realm to minister to the poor and needy of earth, all who seek for His help and grace.
+Until that time He allows His enemies to have their heyday while He sits beyond the veil in the spiritual realm to minister to the poor and needy of earth-all who seek for His help and grace.
 Prayer is made to Him constantly and daily.
 He is our great High Priest and we have the royal invitation to come to Him in every time of need.
 He also has the power and authority to pour out blessings and the precious gift of the Holy Spirit upon those who will love and obey Him.
-He truly sits on the throne that fulfills to the uttermost all that the throne of David was a type and shadow of